jdrumgoole/pyimport/README.md

 **--restart**

-`pymongoimport` also has the ability to restart an upload from the point where it stopped previously.
+`pyimport` also has the ability to restart an upload from the point where it stopped previously.
 Import metadata are recorded in a collection `restartlog` in the current database.
 And audit record is stored for each upload in progress and each completed upload.
 Thus the audit collection gives you a record of all uploads by filename and